quandl/quandl-python/README.md

 quandl.ApiConfig.api_version = '2015-04-09'
 ```

 `quandl.ApiConfig.api_version` is optional however it is strongly recommended to avoid issues with rate-limiting.
-For premium databases, datasets and datatables `quandl.ApiConfig.api_key` will need to be set to identify you to our api.
+For premium databases, datasets and datatables `quandl.ApiConfig.api_key` will need to be set to identify you to our API.
 Please see [API Documentation](https://www.quandl.com/docs/api) for more detail.

 ## Retrieving Data

-Retrieving data can be done via two methods: Quick and Detailed.
+Retrieving data can be done via two methods: quick and detailed.
 Quandl supports two types of data structures: time-series (dataset) data and non-time series (datatable).

 The following quick call can be used to retrieve dataset data: